 Flammable Liquids - Flammable liquids are required to be stored in flammable liquid storage cabinets approved by the National Fire Protection Association (NFPA) or flammable liquid storage rooms meeting MIOSHA requirements.
 MIOSHA's requirements include ventilation, dikes, explosion proof lighting, intrinsically safe wiring, grounding and bonding.
 Oxidizers, acids and other incompatible chemicals are prohibited from being stored in these areas.
-Do not permit sources of ignition in or near storage areas.
-Consult EHS Fire Safety Services for assistance, if needed.
+Do not store cardboard, paper, rags, or other loose materials in flammable storage cabinets.
+Do not store any items on top of the flammable liquid storage cabinet.

 Only laboratory-grade flammable liquid storage refrigerators and freezers may be used to store properly sealed and labeled flammable chemicals that require cool storage in the laboratory.
-Periodically clean and defrost the refrigerator and freezer to ensure maximum efficiency.
-Domestic refrigerators and freezers must not be used to store flammable chemicals; they possess ignition sources and can cause dangerous and costly laboratory fires and explosions.
+Periodically clean and defrost the refrigerator and freezer to ensure functionality.
+Consumer grade refrigerators and freezers must not be used to store flammable chemicals; they possess ignition sources and can cause dangerous and costly laboratory fires and explosions.

-• Corrosives - Corrosives can be acidic or basic.
+- Corrosives Corrosives can be acidic or basic.
 Acids and bases should never be stored together.
 Corrosives should not be stored with flammable or combustible materials.
-Use spill trays to contain leaks.

-- Oxidizers Store in an isolated area away from flammable or combustible materials.
+Use spill trays to contain leaks. - Oxidizers Store in an isolated area away from flammable or combustible materials.
 These agents may react at room temperature producing fire or explosions.
-Strong oxidizers - i.e. perchloric acid, chromic acid, and hydrogen peroxide - can be explosive on contact with organic materials. - Toxic and Poisonous Materials Store in isolated areas.
-Do not store with acids or flammable materials. - Cryogenic Liquefied Gases Store in well-ventilated areas.
-Cryogenic gases boil off at room temperatures, and dewars are vented to prevent dangerous excessive pressure build up.
-This vented gas can displace oxygen in enclosed or unventilated areas.
-The liquid form of cryogenic gases will instantly cause cold-contact burns to living tissue upon contact. - Water Reactive Compounds Store in isolated location away from any water sources. - Pyrophoric Compounds Store in isolated location under nitrogen or other appropriate storage method from the chemical manufacturer. - Peroxide Forming Compounds -Store in airtight containers in a dark, cool but not freezing, and dry area.
+Strong oxidizers - i.e. perchloric acid, chromic acid, and hydrogen peroxide - can be explosive on contact with organic materials.

+- Toxic and Poisonous Materials Store in isolated areas.
+Do not store with acids or flammable materials. - Cryogenic liquids Store in well-ventilated areas.
+Cryogenic liquids have large liquid-togas expansion ratios and in confined or poorly ventilated areas the expanding gases will displace oxygen, presenting an asphyxiation hazard to personnel working in the area. - Water Reactive chemicals Store in isolated location away from any water sources. - Pyrophoric materials Store in isolated location under nitrogen or other appropriate storage method from the chemical manufacturer. - Peroxide Forming Chemicals -Store in airtight containers in a dark, cool but not freezing, and dry area.
 Do not permit sources of heat, friction, grinding, or impact near storage areas.
-For more information about storage and handling of peroxides, see Section 3.6. - Special Compounds Follow specific storage instructions from chemical manufacturers.
+For more information about management of peroxide forming chemicals, see Section 3.6. - Special storage requirements Follow specific storage instructions from chemical manufacturers.
 Check for moisture in the bottle of explosive chemicals that must be stored wet or in solution.
 Date all incoming shock sensitive explosive chemicals and dispose of them immediately upon reaching their expiration date.
 Both picric acid and benzoyl peroxide must be kept wet.
-If the solution dries, the crystals form very sensitive explosive compounds and any shock or friction could set these off.
+If the solution dries, the crystals form very sensitive explosive compounds, and any shock or friction could set these off.
 Contact EHS HMM for assistance if a dry solution is found.
 Some chemicals like diethyl pyrocarbonate must be refrigerated to remain stable.
-Once unstable, removing the cap could cause an explosion. - Do not mix combustibles with perchlorates.
+Once unstable, removing the cap could cause an explosion. - Do not comingle combustibles with perchlorates.
 Many perchlorates become explosive when mixed with combustibles.
 Examples include silver perchlorate, ammonium perchlorate, sodium perchlorate, and potassium perchlorate.
 Organic perchlorates like methyl perchlorate are self-contained explosives. - Compressed Gas Cylinders Compressed gas cylinders must be secured in an upright position away from excessive heat, highly combustible materials, and areas where they might be damaged or knocked over.
-A chain, bracket or other restraining device shall be used to secure the cylinder at all times to prevent them from falling.
+A chain, bracket or other restraining device shall be used to secure cylinders to prevent them from falling.
 Placement of the restraint should be no lower than 1/3 of the distance from the top of the cylinder.
 The cylinder status as to "full" or "empty" must be indicated on the cylinder and the valve cap must be in place whenever the cylinder is not connected for use.